htop-dev/htop/docs/styleguide.md

 ----------------

 Now for the style details that can mostly be automated: Indentation, spacing and bracing.
-While there is no definitve code style we use, a set of rules loosely enforced has evolved.
+While there is no definitive code style we use, a set of rules loosely enforced has evolved.

 Indentation in the code is done by three (3) spaces.
 No tabs are used.
 Ever.